We're rated ' Excellent ' on Trustpilot

 1. A range of food options

-For too long, festival food has meant burger vans, ice cream trucks… the odd crepe wagon.
+For too long, festival food has meant burger vans, ice cream trucks… no longer.
+With the wide array of food trucks and small ethnic culinary businesses available, consumers have grown accustom to quality and variety.

 Vegan, Vegetarian, Pescatarian; makes sure everyone at your festival is capably catered for if they choose to eat.
 Keep on top of your allergy information and ensure there is a range of rations available.